Multi-storey office buildings

 - Acoustic issues and, in some cases, control of vibrations.

 Mixed use buildings can be designed so that the column grid is compatible with the different uses.
 For buildings over car parking, the column layout has to be compatible with the space below.
 A 7.5m column grid in one direction allows for 3 car spaces, and in the other direction, the column spans are typically 5m, 7m and 5m, or combinations of these spans.
-A clear span of 17m is therefore the optimum for both the car parking and commercial space, which can be achieved in steel construction.
+A clear span of 17m is therefore the optimum for both the car parking and commercial space, and this can be achieved in steel construction.

 Alternatively in residential buildings over commercial or retail areas, a steel transfer structure may be designed above the office or retail space, so that the residential space may be configured optimally.
 The transfer structure is designed to support the weight of the building above and so the use of a lightweight steel structure above leads to direct benefits in terms of the size and complexity of the transfer structure.
 This is an important market for steel construction.